-7.5 Supply and handling of farmed mammals killed on-farm
+7.67.5 Supply and handling of farmed mammals killed on-farm for humane reasons

-- (1) The operator must have documented procedures for slaughtering or killing of farmed mammals in their RMP. - (2) The supplier of farmed mammals eligible to be killed on-farm must present the mammals live to the operator at the time of on-farm slaughter. - (3) The operator must ensure: - the farmed mammal has been assessed as generally fit and healthy by a trained petfood antemortem examiner; or - b) the farmed mammal meets the conditions for on-farm slaughter for humane reasons.
+- (1) The operator must have documented procedures for slaughtering or killing of farmed mammals in their RMP. - (2) The supplier of farmed mammals eligible to be killed on-farm must present the mammals live to the operator at the time of on-farm slaughter. - (3) The operator must ensure: - a) the farmed mammal has been assessed as generally fit and healthy by a trained petfood antemortem examiner; or b) the farmed mammal meets the conditions for on-farm slaughter for humane reasons.